- Accelerate Your Prototyping

 By creating a stronger bond between the outer catheter jacket and inner liner, Zeus’ Tie Layer solution increases consistency in catheter performance and ultimately improves patient safety.
 Tie Layer reduces inspection requirements, increases product yield, and lowers manufacturing costs.
 Tie Layer is a true total solution in catheter design and manufacturing.

 Tie layers can be used wherever there is a need to bond one surface to another.
-Tie layers function as the interface layer to increase adhesion among the joined layers.

 Tie layers are a convenient and highly useful option that can be used to enhance bonding of surfaces to the catheter or wire jackets.
 For catheter components, tie layer options include:

-- Tie layer-coated PTFE base liners
+- Tie layer-coated PTFE liners and multi-lumen tubing

-- Tie layer-coated FEP base liners
+- Tie layer-coated FEP liners

 - Tie layer-coated polyimide tubing

 Tie Layer can also be used to promote adhesion of a coated liner to the ID of a metallic tube.
-In fact, Tie Layer can be applied to almost any round substrate
+In fact, Tie Layer can be applied to almost any round substrate.

 Available Tie Layer Materials Include: